Stansfield Hall, Todmorden: History

 Stansfield Hall was built in 1640 for James Stansfield, a descendant of the Stansfeld family of Stansfield and Sowerby, Yorkshire.
-The estate later passed to John Pilling who later sold it, in 1675, to Joshua Horton (d.1679) of Sowerby.
+The estate passed to John Pilling who later sold it, in 1675, to Joshua Horton (d.1679) of Sowerby.
 The Horton family sold it in 1696 to William Sutcliffe in whose family it remained for over a century until it was purchased by the MP Joshua Fielden (1827–87) who commissioned the architect John Gibson to add a large Gothic Revival style extension to the existing building in 1862.

 Architecture

 The Hall's 17th century elements include a five-light chamfered mullioned window (lengthened with replaced mullions).
 The 1862 extension is an impressive range all with mullioned windows.
 Internally, there is a Tudor arched fireplace with Gothic decoration incorporating the initials J.F. and E.F.